ItachiUchihaVictor/Distance-Oracle-on-Terrain-Surface/SE-naive/README.md

-# Point-to-Point Distance Oracle on Terrain Surface (Baseline: SE-naive)
+# Point-to-Point Distance Oracle on Terrain Surface (SE-naive)

 The main source code is main.cpp.
+This is the implementation of a baseline algorithm SE-naive in our paper.

 # Compiling Command